xuankimtran/docs-1/pages/katalon-studio/docs/ws-set-har-file-generation.md

 WS.setHarFileGeneration(true)
 ```

-To check HAR file generation option is enabled or not, see [[WS] Get HAR File Generation](https://docs.katalon.com/katalon-studio/docs/ws-get-HAR-file-generation.html).
+To check whether the HAR file generation option is enabled or not, see [[WS] Get HAR File Generation](https://docs.katalon.com/katalon-studio/docs/ws-get-HAR-file-generation.html).